The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

-Finally, if claim (1) is denied, whereas (2) and (3) are retained, then we end up with a problem of completeness unless we add hidden variables to the physical state.
-As we know from \citep{maudlin}, denying claim (1) without introducing hidden variables leads to epistemic/statistical interpretations, whereas assuming the existence of hidden variables leads to the adoption of BQM.
+Finally, we shall see that if claim (1) is denied, whereas (2) and (3) are retained, without embracing BQM (adding hidden variables to the physical state), then we end up with a problem of ontological clarity associated with epistemic/statistical interpretations.

-As is well known, BQM are empirically equivalent frameworks to SQM and QM that refuse to introduce the projection postulate and effectively define a clear ontology by neglecting the completeness assumption and incorporating additional variables into the formalism \citep{bohm,durr,holland}.
-Likewise, they satisfy the empirical adequacy criterion by specifying a clear ontology of fields and/or only particles which explain the relevant observations in terms of their constitution and dynamics.\footnote{Although there is a lot to say about the ontology and the empirical adequacy of BQM, we shall take for granted that this theory is in compliance with the semantic component of realism.}

-As regards epistemic/statistical interpretations, there is a shared intuition that these frameworks are irrelevant for a quantum realist reading simply because they are only interested in calculating predictions or the lack of knowledge of the physical system as opposed to describing objective states of affairs through the lens of QM.
-Our opinion is that this intuition is true for statistical but not for epistemic interpretations.
-The problem with the latter interpretations is that if we are aiming at calculating the lack of knowledge of certain states of affairs, we need to have at least a predetermined standard in physical reality with respect to which we are making such a calculation.
-Indeed, epistemic interpretations make a silent and unjustified commitment to the existence of some unknown, predetermined aspect of the physical world, whilst they explicitly deny the possibility that QM may describe this aspect of the world objectively.